Shogi: Drops

 A corollary of the second restriction is that a player with an unpromoted pawn on every file is unable to drop a pawn anywhere.
 For this reason, it is common to sacrifice a pawn in order to gain flexibility for drops.

 Captured pieces are typically kept on a wooden stand (駒台 komadai) which is traditionally placed so that its bottom-left corner aligns with the bottom-right corner of the board from the perspective of each player.
 It is not permissible to hide pieces from full view.

 It is common for players to swap bishops, which oppose each other across the board, early in the game.
 This leaves each player with a bishop in hand to be dropped later.
 The ability for drops in shogi gives the game tactical richness and complexity.
 The fact that no piece ever goes entirely out of play accounts for the rarity of draws.

 Check

 When a player's move threatens to capture the opposing king on the next turn, the move is said to give check to the king and the king is said to be in check.
-If a player's king is in check, that player's responding move must remove the check if possible.
+If a player's king is in check, that player's responding move must remove the check.
 Ways to remove a check include moving the king away from the threat, capturing the threatening piece, or placing another interposing piece between the king and the threatening piece.

 To announce check in Japanese, one can say ōte (王手), however, this is an influence of international chess and is not required, even as a courtesy.
 It may be common to announce ōte in beginner matches or for local rules to dictate that you have to announce it.
-Announcing a check vocally is unheard of in serious play.
+Announcing a check vocally is unheard of in competitive tournaments.